Latest from Light Stalking

 Light Stalking Illuminating Your Passion

-• Urban Minimalism, Creative Apertures, Pop Of Reds And Many More – The Weekly Community Roundup
+• Misty Landscapes, Daily Shots And More – The Weekly Community Roundup

 Welcome to our weekly community wrap-up.
-It's been another amazing week on the Light Stalking forums with great photography by the community and discussions in the forums.
+It's been a great week on the Light Stalking forums with some stunning photography by the community and forum discussions.
 Here is the Photo Of The Week that is judged by Federico every week.
-This week's photo of the week is by Glenn Pine.
-The post Urban Minimalism, Creative Apertures, Pop Of Reds And Many More – The Weekly Community Roundup appeared first on Light Stalking.
+This week's photo of the week is by Patrick.
+The post Misty Landscapes, Daily Shots And More – The Weekly Community Roundup appeared first on Light Stalking.

 This domain is for sale, lease, rental or co-development